How Can a Criminal Defense Lawyer Help Me?

 Fighting for the Best Result

 For many people charged with crimes in Nebraska and other states, the issue isn’t whether they broke the law, but rather which laws they broke, whether they should be punished, and if so, the extent of the punishment.
 In many cases, especially in Nebraska federal criminal courts, the battle is over whether the defendant should receive a sentence of probation or a lesser prison sentence than what the government is demanding.

 Providing Protection from Future Damage

 Finally, it is important to understand that often people who have not been arrested or charged with a crime will retain a criminal defense attorney for legal advice in hope of avoiding criminal prosecution.
 It is a criminal defense attorney’s job to put his or her client in the best position possible to get the best possible result.
 It is also important for a criminal defense attorney to tell a client what not to do.
 This advice can be just as important (if not more) than the work the attorney does in the courtroom.

-If you have been charged with a crime in Nebraska, contact the experienced criminal defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers to discuss your case immediately.
+If you have been charged with a crime in Nebraska, contact the experienced criminal defense attorneys at Berry Law to discuss your case immediately.